||edHelper's suggested reading level:

 - Nicknamed "ships of the desert", camels are the most recognizable desert animals.
 Camels always overeat and stock extra food as fat in their humps.
 When there is no water, camels start shedding pounds.
 While most animals die if they lose 20% of their body weight, camels can function even if they lose 25% of their body weight.

 - Addaxes belong to the family of antelopes.
 Their survival tip is to not drink water!
 How can they live without drinking water?
 Well, addaxes get enough moisture from just licking dew and eating plants.
-When the temperature gets too hot, they rest in .....
+When the temperature gets too hot, they rest in the shade.
+Addaxes can only be found in the Sahara Desert and they .....

 For the complete story with questions: click here for printable